Wasserstein Distributionally Robust Risk-Sensitive Estimation via Conditional Value-at-Risk: Convex Reformulation

-It follows from the Schur complement condition for positive semidefiniteness that the constraint $\gamma I - F^\top F \succ 0$ is equivalent to the linear matrix inequality \eqref{eq:lmi 1}.
+Using the assumption that $P_0$ is the uniform distribution on the set $\{z_1,\,\dots,\,z_N\}$, the inner maximization in problem \eqref{eq:drrae} can be rewritten as the following convex program: Using the change of variables $ \bar{\tau} = \tau + \gamma r^2/\alpha - b^\top b$ and putting each term in the summation over $i$ in epigraph form, this convex program can be equivalently reformulated as: It follows from the Schur complement condition for positive semidefiniteness that the constraint $\gamma I_d - F^\top F \succ 0$ is equivalent to the linear matrix inequality \eqref{eq:lmi 1}.
 Moreover, each constraint involving the variable $s_i$ can be expressed as two constraints: $s_i\ge 0$ and

-where the last equivalence follows from using the Schur complement condition for positive semidefiniteness since $\gamma I - F^\top F \succ 0$.
+where the last equivalence follows from using the Schur complement condition for positive semidefiniteness since $\gamma I_d - F^\top F \succ 0$.
 To prove equivalence between the matrix inequality \eqref{eq:matrix_ineq} and \eqref{eq:lmi 2}, it is helpful to rewrite \eqref{eq:matrix_ineq} as

-Using the Schur complement condition once again, it follows that the above constraint is equivalent to \eqref{eq:lmi 2}.
+Using the Schur complement condition once again, it can be shown that the above constraint is equivalent to \eqref{eq:lmi 2}.
 This proves that problem \eqref{eq:drrae} is equivalent to the SDP \eqref{eq:sdp}.